phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/throws.rst

 Effects in phpDocumentor
 ------------------------

-phpDocumentor shows a listing of errors thrown by the documented element and allows readers to click-through to the given exception type if it is present in the project.
+PhpDocumentor shows a listing of errors thrown by the documented element and allows readers to click-through to the given exception type if it is present in the project.